 2. How to achieve an All American Beauty look?

 The All-American beauty includes fresh, natural, healthy glowing skin, rosy lips, and even free-flowing hair.
 It’s the “Girl Next Door” kind of look.
-When going for this All-American beauty makeup look, go with that more natural makeup look.
+When going for this All-American makeup look, go with that more natural makeup look.
 Go with makeup products such as a lightweight coverage foundation/tinted moisturizer, a bit of bronzer with a touch of blush, soft eyeshadow colors with some mascara, and a natural bright lip color to achieve this beautiful look.